stellar/freighter/docs/docs/guide/developingForSoroban.md

 /* For this example, we are assuming the token adheres to the interface documented in SEP-0041 */ const generateTransferXdr =
   (contractId, serverUrl, publicKey, destination, amount, fee, networkPassphrase, memo) => {
-    // the contract id of the the token const contract = new Contract(contractId);
+    // the contract id of the token const contract = new Contract(contractId);

     const server = new SorobanRpc.Server(serverUrl);